-- 1. Automatically Programmed to automatically turn off lights when the space is scheduled to be unoccupied. - 2.
+- 1. Automatically turn off lights when the space is scheduled to be unoccupied. - 2.
 Have a minimum 7-day clock. - 3.
-Be capable of being set for seven different day types per week. - 4.
-Incorporate an automatic holiday "shutoff" feature, which turns off all controlled lighting loads for not fewer than 24 hours and then resumes normally scheduled operations. - 5.
+Be capable of being set for seven different day types per week.

+- 4. Incorporate an automatic holiday "shutoff" feature, which turns off all controlled lighting loads for not fewer than 24 hours and then resumes normally scheduled operations. - 5.
 Have program backup capabilities, which prevent the loss of program and time settings for not fewer than 10 hours, if power is interrupted. - 6.
 Include an override switch that complies with the following: - 6.1.
 The override switch shall be a manual control. - 6.2.
 The override switch, when initiated, shall permit the controlled lighting to remain on for not more than 2 hours. - 6.3.
-Any individual override switch shall control the lighting for an area not larger than 5,000 square feet (465 m). - 7.
-For spaces where schedules are not available, time switch controls are programmed to a schedule that turns lights off not less than 12 hours per day.
+Any individual override switch shall control the lighting for an area not larger than 5,000 square feet (465 m2).